celogeek/go-comic-converter/README.md

 Convert CBZ/CBR/Dir into Epub for e-reader devices (Kindle Devices, ...)

+My goal is to make a simple, crossplatform, and fast tool to convert comics into epub.

+Epub is now support by Amazon through [SendToKindle](https://www.amazon.com/gp/sendtokindle/), by Email or by using the App.
+So I've made it simple to support the size limit constraint of those services.

 # Installation

 First ensure to have a working version of GO: [Installation](https://go.dev/doc/install)